top of page

 ree

-- Ex: If your vLT is 5:25/mile and your vVO2max is 4:55/mile, you can continually train your vLT to get as close to 4:55/mile as possible.
+Practical example: If your vLT is currently 5:25/mile and your vVO2max is 4:55/mile, continued threshold training can progressively push your vLT closer to 4:55/mile pace.

-- If Runner A and Runner B have the same VO2max but Runner A has a vLT of 6:05mins/mile and Runner B has a vLT of 6:20mins/mile, Runner A will clearly win in any race longer than 3km.
+• Scenario 1: Runner A and Runner B have identical VO2max values, but Runner A maintains a vLT of 6:05/mile while Runner B's vLT is 6:20/mile.
+Runner A will consistently win races longer than 3km.

 ree